teambotmax/public/README.md

 > Simple Public Bots Fixed by Ressync™♪

-> Special Thanks to :
+Special Thanks to :
 - Ibal™♪
 - Uwewww™♪
 - Yhzkl Bagas

-> Thanks to :
+Thanks to :
 - Darma™♪
+- Pebb™♪
 - IGoy™♪
 - Agungnur.y™♪
 - and All of My Friends :)

-> ©2020 By MPC♪
+> ©2020 By MPC™♪